ali-anwar1/ali-anwar1/README.md

-## Hi there 👋 | Welcome to my Profile
+## Welcome to my Profile

 ## About Me
-I'm a full stack web developer with 8 plus years working experience with cutting edge technologies.
+I'm ALi Anwar.
+I am a full stack web developer with 8 plus years working experience with cutting edge technologies like Next.js, React.js, Node.js and PostgreSQL.

 **My Expertise:**
 - Programming with Typescript, Javascript, Node.js, PHP and PostgreSQL